algorand/pixel/spec.md

   ``` Rust
   fn validate(&self, pk: &PublicKey, pp: &PubParam) -> bool
   ```
-   This function checks if the secret key valid w.r.t the
+   This function checks if the secret key is valid w.r.t the
      public key, the parameters and the sk's time stamp.
 A secret key is valid if
     * `sk.ciphersuite == pk.ciphersuite == pp.ciphersuite`
     * `sk.ssk.validate(pk, pp)` is valid for all ssk-s (see ssk section)